| PMP | Antiuniversity Now: Building stuff up tearing stuff down

 Saturday 10 June, 11.30am – 3.00pm

-Paul Stewart, John Reardon and Ross Cummings will collaborate on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.
+Paul Stewart, John Reardon and Ross Cummings collaborated on building a Workshop that explores the proliferation of alternative schools, universities and institutions and what it means to be called an ‘alternative’ when it still operates within ‘the system’, within a logic of neoliberalism.

-The Workshop will look at existing models and alternative organisations, and explore whether they mirror current structures and maybe have more of an alternative curriculum rather than an alternative pedagogy?
+The Workshop looked at existing models and alternative organisations, and exploreed whether they mirror current structures and maybe have more of an alternative curriculum rather than an alternative pedagogy?

-The event will make connections between art-practice and art-learning.
-Through breakout and collaborative making-sessions we will offer a series of provocations and challenges to these questions in the form of physical, malleable, performative, tactile and manually-focused things.
-The Workshop will be shaped by the work of Ivan Illich, and Paulo Freire as well as ideas developed by Stewart through the Alternative Art College and Reardon through ARTSCHOOL/UK.
+The event made connections between art-practice and art-learning.
+Through breakout and collaborative making-sessions we offered a series of provocations and challenges to these questions in the form of physical, malleable, performative, tactile and manually-focused things.
+The Workshop was shaped by the work of Ivan Illich, and Paulo Freire as well as ideas developed by Stewart through the Alternative Art College and Reardon through ARTSCHOOL/UK.

-The experience of the workshop is to experiment with what actually is seen as radical pedagogy. the workshop focuses on using sound, making, readings and performance to create environments that allow for a feeling of uncertainty.
-Taking ideas from Stephan Harvey and Fred Molton, ‘The Undercommons’ the process is to speculate collectively as to what knowledge exchange can look like. it is not a matter of learning happening but learning what radical pedagogy can do.
+The experience of the workshop experimented what actually is seen as radical pedagogy.
+The workshop focused on using sound, making, readings and performance to create environments that allow for a feeling of uncertainty.
+Taking ideas from Stephan Harvey and Fred Molton, ‘The Undercommons’ the process is to speculate collectively as to what knowledge exchange can look like.
+It is not a matter of learning happening but learning what radical pedagogy can do.

-Through making and unmaking geodesic domes and shared writing sessions it hopes to start a dialogue around understanding what alternative or radical really means in questioning education practices in neoliberalism.
+Through making and unmaking geodesic domes and shared writing sessions it hopes to started a dialogue around understanding what alternative or radical really means in questioning education practices in neoliberalism.

 Paul Stewart is an Artist, Curator and Writer based in London and Middlesbrough.
 He is the founder of the Alternative Art College, a PhD Candidate by Practice at Teesside University and a Digital Fellow at mima (Middlesbrough Institute of Modern Art), curating the situation unit commissions (April – Sept 2015).